shaon2016/Android-Interview-Questions/README.md

 # Android Interview Questions
-Here you will find top interview questions I have faced during interviews.
-I have interviewed in many companies.
+Here you will find top interview questions.
 I will highlight some important topics into this thread.

 # Android Basics